Watts-College/cpp-527-fall-2021/labs/lab-05.md

 [Beautiful Jekyll Website Template on GitHub](https://deanattali.com/beautiful-jekyll/)

 After forking the files you need to activate the GitHub pages option under Settings >> Pages.
-Note that GitHub has changed some of the repository settings and is now using the term **Main** to refer to the default folder in a repository instead of **Master**.
+Note that GitHub has changed some of the repository settings and is now using the term **Main** to refer to the default branch in a repository instead of **Master** (you will learn more about branches in CPP 528).
 Older repositories may have a Master branch still, and some of the documentation will use the term Master, so it's helpful to know that these mean the same thing if you run into this discrepancy.

 **Update:**